danpasiada/ShakespeareClinic/README.md

 - Thou dost beguile the world, unbless some mother. [f]
 - For where is she so fair whose uneared womb [m][open]
 - Disdains the tillage of thy husbandry? [m] # the program thinks husbandry is feminine, because of the -ry ending

-Ieva's strategy for FEM endings counting: if an ending word or ending is on either the feminine ending list or the feminine-ending word list and not on either the masculine-ending nor the masculine word list, it counts as feminine.

-# posCounter2
-### counts unweighted differences in parts of speech between two texts

-# whileCount
-### counts amount of time 'while' is used specifically as a noun

-# Flesch-Kincaid
-### Return a Flesch Grade level score of a text

-# posCounter2
-### highlits each given string in a given file